 Student Accessibility Services

 UNI Student Accessibility Services works collaboratively with students, faculty, and staff to create an accessible educational environment for students.
 It is the policy of UNI for students with disabilities to register with Student Accessibility Services to access their rights and to determine eligibility for accommodations.
+The role of Student Accessibility Services (SAS) is to coordinate services and accommodations for students with disabilities.
+In doing so, they review disability documentation, meet with students to determine appropriate accommodations, and work with other areas on campus to implement the accommodations.
 UNI complies with the Americans with Disabilities Act Amendment Act of 2008 (ADAAA), Section 504 of the Rehabilitation Act of 1973, Fair Housing Act, and other applicable federal and state laws that prohibit discrimination on the basis of disability.

 Learn more on the Student Accessibility Services website.